TimeToogo/ff-proxy/README.md

 ### Encryption and HTTPS

 FF supports the protection of sensitive payloads in transit by performing encryption between the client and FF as well as initiating HTTPS requests to upstream servers.
-Since the client and an FF proxy do not perform bidirectional communication, no key negotiation can take place.
-Hence FF implements symmetric encryption (AES-256-GCM) using a pre-shared key between that is configured and known to both the clients and the proxy.
+Since the client and FF proxy do not perform bidirectional communication, no key negotiation can take place.
+Hence FF implements symmetric encryption (AES-256-GCM) using a pre-shared key between that is configured on both the client and the proxy.

 ## Usage